 Chasing the sun

-The solar cells measure five square meters and are encased in safety glass.
+The solar cells measure five square meters (16.4 feet) in total and are encased in safety glass.
 A full-grown adult can walk over the panels without causing any damage.
+The panels are manufactured by Dutch startup SunPower, using its Maxeon solar technology.
+A SunPower-equipped solar car called Honda Dream took home first place at the 1993 World Solar Challenge.

 The Lightyear One website contains a section where you plug in your location and it lets you know how many days of “carefree range” you get during the sunny months.
 We put in New York City, since that’s where we come from.
-The graph showed that for 70 days, from June 26 to September 4, the car’s solar panels will generate 40 miles of range per day.
+The graph showed that for 70 days, from June 26 to September 4, the car’s solar panels will generate about 40 miles of range per day.
+So you can theoretically drive that distance during each of those days without having to plug in.

-The Lightyear One seats five adults and comes with over-the-air software updates, a companion app, wireless key, Apple CarPlay, and Android Auto.
-The website lists a 0 to 62 mph time of 10 seconds.
+The Lightyear One seats five adults and comes with over-the-air software updates, a companion app, wireless key, Apple CarPlay, Android Auto, a wireless charging pad, and child seat anchors.

 All aboard the solar train

 Lightyear calls itself a technology company rather than a car company.
 And as with any new tech, it doesn’t come cheap.
 The Lightyear One starts at the equivalent of just under $170,000 including value-added tax (VAT).
-The expected delivery is early 2021 for Europe.
-There is no mention whether or not this car will come to the U.S.
+The expected delivery for the Pioneer Edition is early 2021 for Europe.
+This model will go to the first 100 buyers.
+The Lightyear One model is scheduled for a mid-2021 release.

-The company says the first 100 cars are already spoken for, and you can put your name down for one of the remaining Pioneer Edition Lightyear One cars for a $135,000 reservation fee.
-There is also a leasing plan that starts at $2,135 per month.
+The company said the first 100 cars are already spoken for, and you can put down about $132,000 for one of the remaining Pioneer Edition Lightyear One car.
+When we reported on the vehicle last year, there was a leasing plan listed at about $2,135 per month.
+The website currently doesn’t show the price, but does state that leasing is only available in the Netherlands.

 Early adopters who can afford this vehicle will contribute to its development.
 There will be limited initial production and this should be viewed as a proof of concept for the road.
 Remember when electric and hybrid vehicles first timidly hit the streets?
 Now we can’t walk a Manhattan block without bumping into a Toyota Prius or Tesla vehicle.